GilmoreEng/GOOD-form/GOOD-KiraW.md

 |Vis BOF?|  AI everywhere?
 Blender Scripting creation of geometry.
 Cartograhic Vis: ArcGIS into Unity/Unreal, X3DOM mashup with Mike Mcann
 |NVIDIA DLI| Testiong on Wendian, needed to fix JupyterLab envs first, ready to try again.
 Give it shot on building it on DELTA.
 |GRANT: Eng. a Trajectory of Success| Susan Reynolds, reynolds@mines.edu see https://www.seeingstructures.org/ Meeting complete with Dan at CSU.
 Next up: meet with Shannon and Ethan at Mines.
 DONE!
 Meeting unproductive.
 Recieved initial model from Susan for test demo.
 Added cube in Blender.
 Added OmniVerse server and editing USD file.
 Need to respond with review of file and improvement notes.
+|Andy discussion at Markiiisys| Have a thing to push for money.
+Design a thing.
+Perhaps use Edgar Vis-lab.
+Veronica Allyson, ME explosive prof., And use it for education.
+Value model for safety.
 ## Decisions
 ###Agreed upon actions to be taken.
 |Topic|Decision|